kcajj/west_nile_virus/README.md

 This GitHub repository aims to sum up an evolutionary analysis performed on the [West Nile virus](https://en.wikipedia.org/wiki/West_Nile_virus).

-This work is part of the Biozentrum Research Summer project 2023, at Richard Neher lab.
+This work is part of the Biozentrum Research Summer project 2023, carried out at Richard Neher lab.

 ## Index